Hop in the saddle and explore the deep, wild forests of Banff.

 Life at camp is simple, yet comfortable.
 It is a rustic, yet well-equipped camp that is shadowed by the jagged peaks of the Palliser Mountain Range and you’ll always be able to hear the gentle murmuring of the nearby creek.

 We will cook up a feast of hearty, homemade cowboy cuisine and gather around in the main kitchen tent, which acts as the communal hub of the camp.
 In the evening, we will gather around a crackling fire to watch the stars and share stories.
 Then, it’s time to curl up in your sleeping bag in your canvas tent with cot, heater and thermarest and get some sleep – the adventure has only just begun.

-Follow the Dormer Pass Trail to Stoney Creek Campsite
+Follow the Dormer Pass Trail

 Today we will make our way along the winding Dormer Pass Trail, which is one of the most visually stunning trails we tackle on our horseback riding adventures.

 There’s no feeling quite like being deep in the Canadian wilderness like this.
 No matter which direction you headed in, you could wander for miles in pristine, unspoiled wilderness without seeing another building, person or trace of human civilisation.
 It gives you a sense of the immense scale and power of nature in the Rocky Mountains.

 You will be traveling along the trails that were once used by the wardens to patrol the boundaries of Banff National Park, the true outskirts of the Canadian wilderness.
 On this day of adventure, you’ll climb higher into the mountains, traversing technical trails along mountain ridges with spectacular views all along.
 (You may encounter the odd hiker, but it’s likely that we will have these stunning mountain vistas all to ourselves – there no crowds of tourists with selfie sticks here.)